West Virginia Explorer

-The late Dr. Ruth Ann Musick in 1965 published the tale of the White Thing and that of a handful of other "Strange Beasts," as she termed them, in her book "."
+In 1965, the late Dr. Ruth Ann Musick published the tale of the White Thing and that of a handful of other “Strange Beasts,” as she termed them, in her book “The Tell-tale Lilac Bush and Other West Virginia Ghost Tales.”

-Musick wrote in her assessment that the tales of such creatures in West Virginia lore might best be classified as stories of "revenants in animal form" but that they didn't fit easily into that category either.
+Musick wrote in her assessment that the tales of such creatures in West Virginia lore might best be classified as stories of “revenants in animal form,” but that they didn’t fit easily into that category either.

 “It is perhaps questionable whether these stories fall within any present classification, as the creatures do not seem to be revenants, but rather malevolent supernatural manifestations of another order,” Musick wrote.

-"The creatures in these stories are difficult to identify or explain.
-Unlike ordinary ghosts, which have some kind of rationale, creatures seem to have no connection with the real world.
+“The creatures in these stories are difficult to identify or explain.
+Unlike ordinary ghosts, which have some rationale, creatures seem to have no connection with the real world.
 They sometimes resemble real animals, but are never quite like them, and frequently they are seen as fearful and destructive, though the human beings that they attack always manage to escape somehow.
 Nothing apparently affects them, not even silver bullets.
-The very mystery about these creatures may be the reason for their appeal."
+The very mystery about these creatures may be the reason for their appeal.”

 In 1954, Thomas A. Burford submitted the story of the White Thing as part of his study in a folklore course at Fairmont, and Musick wrote that Burford claimed “the tale was then common in Kanawha County.”
 (Burford became an attorney practicing in West Palm Beach, Fla., and passed in 2019 at age 83.)